csongorb/growingstuff/booklets/04_phone/readme.md

-## Booklet: As if you were on your phone
+# Booklet: As if you were on your phone

-tbd
+## Differences Booklet vs. Original Repo

+- Presskit
+    - deleted GIFs